Skip to content

 Next would be to link the user within ServiceBox with the corresponding User/Employee in QuickBooks Online.

-If you add a new user in Service box you would have to come on this page and link it with QuickBooks Online employee name for that user's timesheet to be reflected in your QuickBooks Online.
+If you add a new user in ServiceBox, you would have to come to this page and link it with the QuickBooks Online employee name for that user's timesheet to be reflected in your QuickBooks Online.

-Step 11: Navigate to the Import Export Settings tab
+Step 11: Import Export Settings

-Export Customers with Invoices Only – If checked, customers will only sync to QuickBooks when they have an invoice in Submitted or Paid status.
+• Export Customers with Invoices Only – If checked, customers will only sync to QuickBooks when they have an invoice in Submitted or Paid status.

-Preserve Customer Name in Accounting for Existing Customers – If checked, changes in ServiceBox won’t overwrite the name in QuickBooks.
+• Preserve Customer Name in Accounting for Existing Customers – If checked, changes in ServiceBox won’t overwrite the name in QuickBooks.

-Use Jobsite Address for Invoice To – If checked, the jobsite address becomes the billing address.
+• Use Jobsite Address for Invoice To – If checked, the jobsite address becomes the billing address.

-Use ServiceBox Invoice Number – If checked, QuickBooks will use the ServiceBox invoice number.
+• Use ServiceBox Invoice Number – If checked, QuickBooks will use the ServiceBox invoice number.

-Add ServiceBox Invoice Number to Memo – Only check this if you're not using the above option.
+• Add ServiceBox Invoice Number to Memo – Only check this if you're not using the above option.
 Adds the ServiceBox invoice number to the memo field in QuickBooks.

-Add ServiceBox Invoice Note – If checked, notes from your ServiceBox invoice will be included in the QuickBooks invoice.
+• Add ServiceBox Invoice Note – If checked, notes from your ServiceBox invoice will be included in the QuickBooks invoice.

-String to Split Item Name and Description – Use a delimiter like space-dash-space (
+• String to Split Item Name and Description – Use a delimiter like space-dash-space (-) to separate item codes and descriptions during import/export between ServiceBox and QuickBooks.

-Once you have completed all these settings tab, you will see other tabs : Export to QuickBooks Online and Import to QuickBooks Online, If you would like to learn how to import or export read our other article.
+To Export to QuickBooks Online and Import to QuickBooks Online, if you would like to learn how to import or export, read our other article.

 Need Help?